COSC3020/dijkstra-s-algorithm-Greg-Saul/README.md

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## My Analysis

+The runtime of this would be $\theta(V^2)$ where $V$ is the number of vertices.
+This is because inside the while loop there is 2 for loops that each run $V$ times one right after another.
+They run one right after another giving us $\theta(2V)$.
+The while loop runs while visited length is less than graph length.
+This makes the loop run $V$ times.
+This gives us $V(2V)$ or just $V^2$ after we multiply and drop the constant.

 ## Sources
 https://www.w3schools.com/jsref/jsref_infinity.asp infinity for js